Lanthanide: Halides

 The sesquihalides Ln2X3 and the Ln7I12 compounds listed in the table contain metal clusters, discrete Ln6I12 clusters in Ln7I12 and condensed clusters forming chains in the sesquihalides.
 Scandium forms a similar cluster compound with chlorine, Sc7Cl12 Unlike many transition metal clusters these lanthanide clusters do not have strong metal-metal interactions and this is due to the low number of valence electrons involved, but instead are stabilised by the surrounding halogen atoms.

-LaI is the only known monohalide.
-Prepared from the reaction of LaI3 and La metal, it has a NiAs type structure and can be formulated La3+ (I−)(e−)2.
+LaI and TmI are the only known monohalides.
+LaI, prepared from the reaction of LaI3 and La metal, it has a NiAs type structure and can be formulated La3+ (I−)(e−)2.
+TmI is a true Tm(I) compound, however it is not isolated in a pure state.

 Oxides and hydroxides

 All of the lanthanides form sesquioxides, Ln2O3.
 The lighter/larger lanthanides adopt a hexagonal 7-coordinate structure while the heavier/smaller ones adopt a cubic 6-coordinate "C-M2O3" structure.
 All of the sesquioxides are basic, and absorb water and carbon dioxide from air to form carbonates, hydroxides and hydroxycarbonates.
 They dissolve in acids to form salts.

 Cerium forms a stoichiometric dioxide, CeO2, where cerium has an oxidation state of +4.
 CeO2 is basic and dissolves with difficulty in acid to form Ce4+ solutions, from which CeIV salts can be isolated, for example the hydrated nitrate Ce(NO3)4.5H2O.
 CeO2 is used as an oxidation catalyst in catalytic converters.
 Praseodymium and terbium form non-stoichiometric oxides containing LnIV, although more extreme reaction conditions can produce stoichiometric (or near stoichiometric) PrO2 and TbO2.

 Europium and ytterbium form salt-like monoxides, EuO and YbO, which have a rock salt structure.
 EuO is ferromagnetic at low temperatures, and is a semiconductor with possible applications in spintronics.
 A mixed EuII/EuIII oxide Eu3O4 can be produced by reducing Eu2O3 in a stream of hydrogen.
 Neodymium and samarium also form monoxides, but these are shiny conducting solids, although the existence of samarium monoxide is considered dubious.

 All of the lanthanides form hydroxides, Ln(OH)3.
 With the exception of lutetium hydroxide, which has a cubic structure, they have the hexagonal UCl3 structure.
 The hydroxides can be precipitated from solutions of LnIII.
 They can also be formed by the reaction of the sesquioxide, Ln2O3, with water, but although this reaction is thermodynamically favorable it is kinetically slow for the heavier members of the series.
 Fajans' rules indicate that the smaller Ln3+ ions will be more polarizing and their salts correspondingly less ionic.
 The hydroxides of the heavier lanthanides become less basic, for example Yb(OH)3 and Lu(OH)3 are still basic hydroxides but will dissolve in hot concentrated NaOH.